okannako/celestia-mamaki/README.md

 ```
 sudo systemctl status celestia-appd
 ```
--You can exit the status screen by pressing `ctrl+c`
+- You can exit the status screen by pressing `ctrl+c`

 ### Check Daemon Logs in Real Time